robertyoung3/CoreMS/docs/user_guide/MassSpecFileImports.md

 The `MSParameters.data_input` object controls how data is read from input files.

-`.pks` files are processed using their known formats.  `.txt` files (including `.csv` files) are expected to have the following columns: "m/z", "Peak Height", "Resolving Power", and "S/N" if `isThermoProfile = False`.
-Otherwise, they are expected to have "m/z" and "Peak Height".
+`.pks` files are processed using their known formats.  `.txt` files (including `.csv` files) are expected to have "m/z", "Peak Height", "Resolving Power", and "S/N" columns unless `isThermoProfile = True`.
+In that case, they are expected to have "m/z" and "Peak Height" columns.

 ### Header Translation